-The Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area is a mouthful, but its boundless adventure will leave you speechless
+The Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area is a mouthful, but its boundless adventure is what will really leave you speechless

 The putrid, algae-choked pool was more than I had bargained for, but there wasn’t much choice.
 I had already rappelled in and swum halfway across it.
 Vertical rock walls towered above me on three sides.
 Forward was the only way out.